jvanname/circcash/CODE_OF_CONDUCT.md

 Due to unprofessionalism and/or the promotion of violence, all entities who have ever enrolled in CUNY, SUNY, or Notre Dame University (or any other academic institution openly caught promoting violence) are banned from participating in the development of Circcash.

 All entities who have ever been affiliated with an institution with a Bio-Safety level 4 laboratory (such as Boston University) is banned from participating in the development of Circcash.
-This ban may be lifted once the BSL-4 lab meet Circcash's standard for bio-safety.
+This ban may be lifted once the BSL-4 labs implement Circcash's protocol for bio-safety.

 All entities who are currently affiliated with a college or university are banned from participating in the development of Circcash.
 Furthermore, we refuse to recognize any degree from any college or university since these academic institutions promote violence.